miketrumpis/nutmeg-py/doc/devel/overview.rst

 This project is the fruit of roughly six months of work, and is therefore limited in scope and highly experimental.
-Read otherwise, you may say it is incomplete and also retains some rough edges.
+Read otherwise, you may say it is incomplete and rough around the edges.

 The programming methodology I have tried to follow includes: